jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 ----

-I want to make an **Automated Teller Machine** that allows withdrawals or denies them, if the inputs are
+I want to make an **Automated Teller Machine** that allows or denies withdrawals, if the inputs are

 * is the PIN correct?
-* is the amount I want to take, smaller or bigger than what is in the account?
+* is the amount I want, smaller or bigger than what is in the account?

 this is the :ref:`truth table` I get